quaris628/EinsteinEditor/README.md

  -----

 To any potential contributors:
- - Thank you so much!
- - I want to talk with you!
+ - I want to talk with you about what you want to work on!
 (If it hasn't been too long since I wrote this, anyway.)
-In order of my preference, Discord: quaris#9905 Reddit: u/quaris628 Email: quaris314@gmail.com
+In order of my preference, Discord: quaris#9905 Reddit: u/quaris628 Email: quaris314@gmail.com Carrier pigeon: Polly usually flies the fastest, but Gary is also pretty good.
  - I've been using Visual Studio 2019 for an IDE.
 Just FYI so that if you're running into problems with another IDE, you can always try switching to VS 2019 as a workaround.
  - This project uses the phi graphics "library"/framework/whatever thing, which is a separate project I partnered in creating a few years ago.
 It has its own repository (https://github.com/quaris628/PhiGraphicsEngine), so if you spot any issues with or want to contribute to any of the code in the 'phi' folder, consider also going to that repo to write up an issue or pull request (or whatever).
 If you don't, I'll still try to keep the two in sync myself.
 [Edit: Given how many small fixes and enhancements I've been making, I'm just giving up on keeping the other repo in sync.
 I'll do a larger sync sometime around when I do a full release of the Einstein Editor.]